adityad0/pico-phone/README.md

 # pico-phone
 A simple mobile phone built with the Raspberry Pi Pico.

+**This project has been discontinued and will be continued as ESP-PHONE**

 Features:
 1. Incoming and Outgoing calls
 2. Accept UPI payments directly to your bank account by generating a QR code of your UPI ID.